NikolaosGazis/Fuzzy-Logic-Traffic-Controller/README.md

 ### License

-The MIT License applies to this project.
+The MIT License is used for this project.